christyson/GenerateSBOM/README.md

     export VERACODE_API_KEY_SECRET=<YOUR_API_KEY_SECRET>
     python generate_sbom.py -a <your app name>

-Both of these methods will generate a CycloneDX SBOM in a file called <your app name>_sbom.json
+Both of these methods will generate a CycloneDX SBOM in a file called "your app name"_sbom.json

 If the app is not found an error message will be printed.